7th International Workshop on

 Call for Papers

-• Using bots to derive software requirements and documentation
+• Using bots and agents to derive software requirements and documentation

-• Using bots in the context of the reliability, quality, safety, security, privacy and trustworthiness of software systems
+• Using bots and agents in the context of the reliability, quality, safety, security, privacy, and trustworthiness of software systems

-• Using bots to support software continuous integration, deployment and delivery
+• Using bots and agents to support software continuous integration, deployment, and delivery

-• Using bots to enhance and support software testing & maintenance
+• Using bots and agents to enhance and support software testing & maintenance

 • Supporting and answering developer questions using bots

-• Issues related to the use of, or research on, SE bots (e.g. privacy, ethical, human-computer interaction)
+• Issues related to the use of, or research on, SE bots and agents (e.g., privacy, ethical, human-computer interaction)

 • Practical experiences in developing bots